-Gerald W. Cloud has been professionally active in the rare book and manuscript world for more than 15 years.
-He earned his PhD in literature from the University of Delaware in 2005, and published a portion of his dissertation in 2010, as John Rodker’s Ovid Press: A Bibliographical History (Oak Knoll Press).
+Gerald W. Cloud has been professionally active in the rare book and manuscript world for nearly 20 years.
+He earned his PhD in literature from the University of Delaware in 2005, and published John Rodker’s Ovid Press: A Bibliographical History (2010, Oak Knoll Press).
 He has served as a curator and librarian at Columbia University, UCLA’s William Andrews Clark Memorial Library, and the Harry Ransom Center, University of Texas, Austin; and he worked in the antiquarian book trade for James Cummins Bookseller in New York City.
-He is currently an independent bookseller in San Francisco.
+He has been an independent bookseller in San Francisco since 2016.

 He has taught Descriptive Bibliography at California Rare Book School since 2013, and prior to that served as a lab instructor for Introduction to the Principles of Bibliographical Description at Rare Book School, University of Virginia, 2004-2010.
 As a Lecturer in Columbia University’s Department of English and Comparative Literature, he taught graduate courses on the History of the Book and Bibliography (2007-2011).